I'm a freelance journalist and contributing editor at The Atlantic. I’ve been freelancing for pretty much my entire professional life.

 Since I started all this, I’ve written hundreds of articles for dozens of magazines and newspapers.
 Among those I've written for are the New York Times, Wall Street Journal, Bon Appetit, Men's Journal, American Archeology, American Scholar, Canadian Geographic, Islands, AARP The Magazine, Travel+Leisure, Down East, Preservation, and Yankee.
 I've also contributed to the radio show This American Life.
 I’ve been a contributing editor at The Atlantic since 2005.

 In the last few years I’ve been writing a lot about cocktails, spirits and bars, and also about long-distance walking (plus a bit about architecture and urbanism).
 I wrote The Atlantic’s “Drinks” column between 2008 and 2014.
 I penned a book on rum’s history (2006), and another book about what humans lose when they cease walking long distances (2014).
 I also write about the random subjects that strike me as interesting, which are often travel-related.
-Stories over the years have have included those about the plight of vintage motels in Florida, what happens when an automobile hits a moose at high velocity, why monorails failed to catch on, and how iceberg vodka makers in Newfoundland get those huge icebergs into those little bottles.
+Stories over the years have included those about the plight of vintage motels in Florida, what happens when an automobile hits a moose at high velocity, why monorails failed to catch on, and how iceberg vodka makers in Newfoundland get those huge icebergs into those little bottles.
 I've posted links to many other stories on my archive page.
 For about five years I wrote guidebooks for Frommer's and Globe-Pequot, but I haven't done that much recently because – if I may speak confidentially here – the work sort of sucks.

 A few boasts: in 2002 the Society of American Travel Writers named me the Lowell Thomas Travel Journalist of the Year.
 In 2007 I won a gold Lowell Thomas award for best magazine story on the U.S. or Canada.
 (It was for this Atlantic Monthly story.)
 I've had stories selected to appear in the Best Business Stories of the Year, 2003 (Vintage Books) and in A Certain Somewhere: Writers on Places They Remember, edited by Robert Wilson (Random House, 2002).
 And I've been shortlisted three times for the Best American Travel Writing anthology.

 I also give talks and lead educational workshops.
 This is most often about cocktail and spirits-related topics.
-I’ve presented at the Tales of the Cocktail (14 seminars since 2008), American Distilling Institute, Manhattan Cocktail Classic, Atlanta Food and Wine Festival, the American Museum of Natural History in New York, and elsewhere.
+I’ve presented at the Tales of the Cocktail (16 or so seminars since 2008), American Distilling Institute, Manhattan Cocktail Classic, BevCon, Atlanta Food and Wine Festival, the American Museum of Natural History in New York, and elsewhere.
 Here’s a link to my 2014 TEDx talk entitled “The Evolution of the Craft Cocktail.”
 I also have an illustrated talk on Edward Payson Weston’s 1909 walk from New York to San Francisco, with a detour into what happened in the century since America decided to stop walking.